-Frequency: The Internal Assessment Boards shall meet at least once per annum and additionally as required.
+Frequency: An Assessment Board shall meet at least once per semester and additionally as required.

-- 2. In fulfilling its duties, the Internal Assessment Board shall be responsible for the following specific functions: - a.
-Internal Assessment Boards will determine the progression from one semester to the next for each student, based on all submitted assessments to date.
+- 2. In fulfilling its duties, the Assessment Board shall be responsible for the following specific functions: - (a) Assessment Boards will determine the progression from one semester to the next for each student, based on all submitted assessments to date.
 Where a student has failed an assessment or failed to submit an assessment, the Board will determine what is required of the student in terms of resubmissions.
-Decisions might be for the student to proceed to the next semester, to resubmit, to interrupt a student's studies or to withdraw the student;

-- b.
-All marks and recommendations are considered provisional until ratified by the Final Assessment Board; - c.
-Students may appeal the outcome of the Internal Assessment Board by using the Appeal process.
+Decisions might be for the student to proceed to the next semester, to resubmit, to interrupt a student's studies or to withdraw the student. - (b) All marks and recommendations are considered provisional until ratified by the Final Assessment Board. - (c) Students may appeal the outcome of the Assessment Board by using the Appeal process.

-Final Assessment Board
+Awarding and Progression Assessment Board

-1. The Final Assessment Board will be responsible for confirming student progression from one stage to the next, or determine if a student is required to repeat or partially retake the year.
-If they achieve their degree, the Final Assessment Board will recommend to the Academic Board the classification of that award.
+1. The Assessment Board will be responsible for confirming student progression from one stage to the next, or determine if a student is required to repeat or partially retake the year.
+If they achieve their degree, the Assessment Board will recommend to the Academic Board the classification of that award.